mrfoster/blueberry-food-website/content/locations/castleton-visitor-centre/index.md

   latitude: 53.3432947
   longitude: -1.7776916
 openingHoursContent: >-
-  We are currently open!
-Please come and visit us, we appreciate your continued support.
-We are following Government guidelines to protect our customers and staff.
-17th March 2020
+  We are still open!\

+  Due to recent Government advice we will remain open, but for takeaway sales only.
+Indoor seating areas will be closed to customers, but the kiosk will be open as usual.
+20th March 2020
 openingHours:
   - validFrom: 2019-04-01T00:00:00.000Z
     validThrough: 2019-10-31T00:00:00.000Z